Lectures on Statistics in Theory: Prelude to Statistics in Practice: Introduction

 \section{Introduction}

-This is a writeup of slides that I first prepared for two hours of lectures at the Hadron Collider Physics Summer School (HCPSS) at CERN in 2009, and which eventually grew to about four hours of lectures within the CMS collaboration in summer of 2017.
-I will prepare a shortened version of the slides for lectures at the 2018 HCPSS at Fermilab.
+This is a writeup of slides that I first prepared for two hours of lectures at the Hadron Collider Physics Summer School (HCPSS) at CERN in 2009 (and again in 2018 at Fermilab), and which eventually grew to about four hours of lectures in various venues, most recently for the 8th African School of Fundamental Physics and Applications in 2024~\cite{asp}.
 Unlike commonly available lectures by many of my colleagues on practical statistics for data analysis, my lectures focus on discussion of the foundational aspects, for which there is much less secondary literature written by physicists.

 I first got interested in the foundations of statistics in the late 1980's, when I learned that deep issues of great importance to science, such as ``Is there a statistically significant departure from expectations in my data?'' were not at all settled.
 The issue is not merely, ``How many sigma is a discovery?'', but rather, ``Is the (equivalent) number of sigma even the right figure of merit for inferring the presence of a discovery?''
 The more I read about the Bayesian--frequentist debates in the primary statistics literature (which has the wonderful practice of including commentary and a rejoinder in many major papers), the more it became a ``hobby'' to browse this literature and (thanks to the PhyStat series organized by Louis Lyons and colleagues) to discuss these issues with preeminent statisticians and other interested physicists.